sergarsilla/minishell/README.md

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally and run following command:

 ```
-$ cd ../lorem
-$ npm install
-$ npm start
+$ ./msh
 ```